habeneyasu/bati-bank-credit-scoring-mlops/FINAL_REPORT.md

 ### The Five Critical Insights

-By the end of Week 2, we had identified five insights that would guide our entire modeling approach:
+After comprehensive analysis, we had identified five insights that would guide our entire modeling approach:

 1. **Feature Redundancy**: Amount and Value correlation (0.99) → Remove Amount
 2. **Outlier Presence**: 25.55% outliers in Amount → Use RobustScaler